-The Company did not award any stock options in 2015 or 2014.
-Stock options granted prior to 2014 to employees or directors vest ratably over a three- or four-year vesting period and were granted with an exercise price equal to the market price of the Company's stock on the date of grant.
+The Company has not awarded any stock options since 2013.
+Stock options granted to employees or directors vested ratably over a three- or four-year vesting period and were granted with an exercise price equal to the market price of the Company's stock on the date of grant.
 The Company used the Black-Scholes-Merton option-pricing model to estimate the fair value of options as of the date of grant.
-The resulting compensation costs are amortized on a straight-line basis over the vesting period.
-The expected term of awards granted under the LTIP was determined using the simplified method as outlined in the applicable guidance because the Company did not have sufficient historical exercise data when the options were granted.
-The expected volatility was determined based on the historical volatility of the Company's stock.
-The risk-free interest rate was based on U.S. Treasury zero-coupon issues with a remaining term commensurate with the expected term of the award.
-The expected dividend yield was based on the Company's intent to not issue cash dividends.
+All stock options were fully expensed as of December 31, 2016.